chi-binh-ta/projection-carry-geometry/README.md

 # Projection--Carry Geometry
+## Status

+Research prototype v0.1.0.

+- Tests: 36 passed
+- Paper draft included in `paper/`
+- Reproducibility notebooks included in `notebooks/`
+- Scaling figures and tables included in `paper/figures/` and `paper/tables/`

+Base-\(B\) multiplication decomposes into bilinear diagonal projection followed by nonlinear carry flow.
+The complexity of carry is shaped by digit-support sumset geometry, while digit amplitudes and incoming carry determine the realized flow.

 A small Python research project for studying multiplication in a positional base `B` through digit geometry, anti-diagonal projection, and carry